toml-lang/toml/README.md

 ]
 ```

-Arrays can also be multiline.
+Arrays can span multiple lines.
 A terminating comma (also called trailing comma)
 is ok after the last value of the array.
 There can be an arbitrary number of
 newlines and comments before a value and before the closing bracket.